/ MORE / Blog / How to Hang a Kayak in the Garage

 If you have the space, your garage is one of the best places to store your kayak.
 Ideally, it should be stored inside and hung from the ceiling or the wall to protect it from the elements & critters.
 If you have the space, consider yourself lucky.
 We know many paddlers who have to get creative with storing their boat - either using a spare bedroom, a shed, or worse - leaving it outdoors to endure the elements.

 But let’s face it - your kayak is a big, bulky boat that takes up more space than you’d like.
 Is the garage the best choice for it?
-Why can’t you store it outside under an awning instead, keeping that garage space open for you to park your car(s) and maneuver about?
-Here’s why we prefer storing kayaks in garage areas to any of the alternatives:
+Why can’t you store your kayak outside under an awning instead, keeping that garage space open for you to park your car(s) and maneuver about?
+Here’s why we prefer storing kayaks in garage areas to any of the alternatives.

 Benefits of Hanging Your Kayak in the Garage